sarahwonago/Alx_DjangoLearnLab/advanced_features_and_security/LibraryProject/README.md

-## Deep Dive into Django Models and Views

-In this project, “Deep Dive into Django Models and Views,” you will advance your skills in using Django, a high-level Python web framework.
-This project is designed for novice learners aiming to solidify their understanding of Django’s ORM capabilities, view configurations, and user authentication features.
-Through a series of hands-on tasks, you will implement complex model relationships, develop both function-based and class-based views, and manage user authentication and permissions.
-By the end of this project, you will have a comprehensive understanding of how to build robust and scalable web applications using Django.
+# Advanced Features and Security

+In the **“Advanced Features and Security”** project, you will delve into crucial aspects of Django development that ensure the robustness and security of web applications.
+This project is designed to enhance your understanding of:

+- Custom user models
+- Permissions and groups
+- Security best practices
+- Secure communication in Django applications

+Through a series of tasks, you will implement custom user models, manage permissions and groups, apply security best practices, and configure HTTPS and secure redirects.
+By the end of this project, you will be equipped with the skills to build secure and efficient Django applications.

+---

 ## Learning Objectives

 By the end of this project, you will be able to:

-1. Implement Advanced Model Relationships in Django:
+### Implement a Custom User Model in Django

-- Master Django’s ORM capabilities by creating models that demonstrate ForeignKey, ManyToMany, and OneToOne relationships.
-- Effectively model complex data relationships in a Django project.

-2. Develop Django Views and URL Configuration:

-- Gain proficiency in creating function-based and class-based views in Django.
-- Configure URL patterns to handle web requests effectively, routing them to the appropriate views.

-3. Manage User Authentication in Django:

-- Set up user login, logout, and registration functionalities using Django’s built-in authentication system.
-- Develop views and templates to demonstrate user session and permission management.

-4. Implement Role-Based Access Control in Django:

-- Extend the Django User model to include user roles and create views that restrict access based on these roles.
+- Customize Django’s user model to include additional fields and functionality.
-- Utilize Django signals to automatically create a UserProfile when a new user is registered.
+- Configure settings and integrate the custom user model into the Django admin.

-5. Implement Custom Permissions in Django:
+### Manage Permissions and Groups in Django

-- Add custom permissions to the Book model to control actions such as adding, editing, and deleting entries based on user roles.
-- Enforce these permissions in views, ensuring only authorized users can perform specific actions.
+- Implement and manage permissions and groups to control access to various parts of your application.
+- Develop views that enforce these permissions and document the setup process.

+### Apply Security Best Practices in Django

+- Configure Django settings to prevent security vulnerabilities and ensure data privacy.
+- Protect views and templates against common security threats such as CSRF, XSS, and SQL injection.

+### Implement HTTPS and Secure Redirects in Django

+- Configure Django to handle secure HTTPS connections and enforce HTTPS redirects.
+- Adjust settings for secure cookies and implement secure headers to protect against various attacks.